Fractionally-Supervised Classification: Introduction

-Broadly, classification is concerned with assigning labels to observations so that they are partitioned into meaningful groups, or classes.
-Classification can be supervised, semi-supervised, or unsupervised, and we refer to these as the three ``species" of classification.
-This paper introduces a generalized approach to classification called fractionally-supervised classification (FSC) that includes all three species as special cases but allows for any level of supervision between unsupervised and supervised. {Derived from the maximum-entropy principle}, our FSC paradigm is based on weighted likelihoods and provides a middle ground for classification.
+Whatever the case may be, FSC provides a framework that can adjust for the complicated interplay between various sources of data and their relative importance by allowing for any level of supervision between unsupervised and supervised. {Derived from the maximum-entropy principle}, our FSC paradigm is based on the weighted likelihood wherein the weights control the contribution of labelled (and unlabelled) observations.
 Herein, Gaussian mixture models and fixed weights are adopted to illustrate our FSC approach; however, it is very flexible and can easily be extended to non-Gaussian mixtures and/or different weights.

 The remainder of this paper is organized as follows.
-In Section~\ref{theory}, mixture model-based approaches to discriminant analysis, classification, and clustering are reviewed using notation that will facilitate work later described.
+In Section~\ref{theory}, mixture model-based approaches to discriminant analysis, classification, and clustering are reviewed using notation that will facilitate work described later.
 The general theory used in the construction of the FSC algorithm is described (Section~\ref{section:WL}) and the model is laid out along with mathematical details (Section~\ref{sec:FSC}).
-In Section~\ref{sensitivity} and \ref{sec:App}, the FSC approach is illustrated and compared to the three species of classification on simulated and real data, respectively.
-The paper concludes with a discussion and suggestions for future work (Section~\ref{sec:con}).
+The FSC approach is applied to simulated (Section~\ref{sensitivity}) and real (Section~\ref{sec:App}) data and compared with the three species of classification.
+The paper closes with some concluding remarks (Section~\ref{sec:con}).